OW-HGR/Debt-and-investment-quarterly/README.md

 6. the units (£ms)
 7. the filename of the source publication

-As a last step, the table is written out to the output folder you have set in `00 Wrapper`.

-### Note on errors in the data
-Three errors are identified and fixed:
-1. Forest of Dean appears twice in 2008-09.
-This is fixed at the end of `01 read straight from xlsx.R` by removing the duplicated rows
-2. From Q4 2018-19 to Q2 2019-20 inclusive there are entries for both `Essex Police, Fire and Crime Commissioner Fire and Rescue Authority` and `Essex Police, Fire and Crime Commissioner Police Authority`.
-Clearly these are the same organisation.
-All the values for the second one are 0.
-All reference to the second one are filtered out in `02 debt standardise.R` just before the LA names are standardised.
-This is done this way rather than by coding the organisaiton name as `drop` in the lookup table in case the organisation name is used for non-zero values in the future.
-3. In Q3 2016-17, short-term inter-authority borrowing is incorrectly labelled as long-term, and the values for long-term inter-authority lending are missing.
-This is addressed towards the end of `02 debt standardise.R` by fixing the labelling error and setting NAs for long-term borrowing.

-If the script is working correctly there will be no entries in the error logs for `missing_LA_` or `missing_counterparty`, no difference between the UK total and the sum of England, Scotland, Wales, and NI, and only a single discrepancy of £6.5m between the sum of individual LAs and the UK total for short-term inter-LA borrowing in Q1 2018-19 (which is defensible as a rounding error, given that the UK total for this line is £8,820m).
+As a last step, the table is written out to the output folder you have set in `00 Wrapper`, and error logs are printed in the environment.
+If the script is working correctly there will be no entries in the error logs for `missing_LA_` or `missing_counterparty` and no difference between the UK total and the sum of England, Scotland, Wales, and NI.
+There are 26 undercounts between the sum of individual LAs and the UK totals, but these are so small as to likley conceivably be rounding error.

 ### Licence
 Unless stated otherwise, the codebase is released under [the MIT License](https://github.com/OW-HGR/Debt-and-investment-quarterly/blob/master/LICENCE.txt).
 This covers both the codebase and any sample code in the documentation.